coleonguard/portfolio/research/index.md

 ---

-## Real-Time Balancing of Stability and Plasticity in Continual Learning: Applied to Adaptive Speed Estimation Controllers for Lower-Limb Prostheses
+## Real-Time Balancing of Stability and Plasticity in Continual Learning Enables Adaptive Speed Estimation Controllers for Lower-Limb Prostheses

 > “The essence of repression lies simply in turning something away, and keeping it at a distance, from the conscious.”
 > — *Freud, 1915, p.
 147*